AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 ## Classifying with Single Attribute Pure Intervals

-The feature in JTabViz automatically identifies and utilizes pure intervals within individual attributes to classify data points.
+JTabViz automatically identifies and utilizes pure intervals within individual attributes to classify data points.
 A pure interval is a range within a single attribute where all data points belong to the same class.
 This approach allows for straightforward and interpretable classification rules based on specific attribute values.

 ## Getting Started